ellis/roboliq/README.md

     It's important to have a separate folder for each experiment in order to properly organize measured data for each experimental run.

+Now you know how to run the software and write a basic protocol.
+Let's continue to the next step, where we'll see how to create a basic robot configuration file.

+## 2. A protocol with a minimal configuration

 CONTINUE
+TODO: build the software using babel so that it runs faster!

 Let's assume that you have already configured Roboliq for your lab, and you